bitnami/charts/bitnami/kube-prometheus/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.

+### To 10.0.0

+This major bump moves the crds to a local subchart called `kube-prometheus-crds`.
+This avoids an [installation issue](https://github.com/bitnami/charts/issues/29876) due to the size of the release secret created by helm.
+No issues are expected during upgrades.

 ### To 9.0.0

 This major bump changes the following security defaults: